bradfrost/atomic-design/chapter-1.md

 In order to address this reality while maintaining our sanity, it’s absolutely necessary for us to take a step back and break these giant responsibilities into smaller, more manageable  chunks.

 And that’s exactly what folks are doing.
-The spirit of modularity is weaving its way into every aspect of the Web creation process, and is having profound effects on organizations’ strategy, process, content, design, and development.
+The spirit of modularity is weaving its way into every aspect of the Web creation process and having profound effects on organizations’ strategy, process, content, design, and development.

 ### A manageable strategy
 Every organization is finally realizing that bulldozing their entire website and replacing it with a New-And-Shiny™ website every three-to-eight years isn’t (and never was) an optimal solution.